jedevc/fyp-report/report.md

 - Likewise, both challenges should appear visually different, with different program structure, variable names, etc.

-Finally, the competition organizer (or in an academic setting, a module lead) should be able to:
+Finally, the competition organizer (or in an academic setting, the module leader) should be able to:

 - Automatically check that generated challenges are solvable.
 - Be able to easily deploy and deliver challenges to players, in some standard